Business

 Fall/Spring, 3 credit hours

 This course explores both the underlying theory and practical applications of financial reporting and analysis.
-It emphasizes the importance of using financial statements as a source of information to evaluate historical and future economic performance.
-Three hours lecture per week.
+Students will expand their existing knowledge of financial statement preparation developed from their accounting coursework extending their critical thinking acumen into forecasting and various valuation models.
+Within this course an emphasis of the importance of using financial statements as a source of information to evaluate historical and future economic performance is the overarching learning objective.
+Discussion of the convergence of Generally Accepted Accounting Principles and International Financial Reporting Standards will occur when appropriate.

 Prerequisites: Foundations of Managerial Accounting (ACCT 102) or Survey of Accounting (ACCT 104); Introduction to Information Technology (CITA 110), Expository Writing (ENGL 101) or Oral and Written Expression (ENGL 102); and Statistics (MATH 141); or permission of instructor.